-To apply for apartments, applicants must be qualified under the "Low Income Limit" established by the U. S. Department of Housing and Urban Development (HUD).
+To apply for 202 SPRAC housing assistance, applicants must be qualified under the income limits established by the U. S. Department of Housing and Urban Development (HUD), for the type of development, and for the size and type of unit available.
 Being eligible, however, is not an entitlement to housing.
 In addition, every applicant must meet the tenant selection criteria.
 The tenant selection criteria are used to demonstrate the applicant's suitability as a tenant using verified information on past behavior to document the applicant's ability, either alone or with assistance, to comply with the rules governing tenancy.
 The applicant will be judged on current and past behavior and practices related to tenancy and not on any attribute or behavior that may be imputed to a particular group or category of persons of which an applicant may be a member.